 Enter all costs requested, identifying the UK and African costs separately.

-Normal FEC rules (80%) will apply for UK costs.
+UK costs Normal FEC rules (80%) will apply for UK costs.

 - Costs incurred by the African research institution where the Research Leader will be based are eligible for 100% FEC and these should be registered as 'Exceptions'.
-Please contact the office for further guidance if you are based at one of the MRC Africa units.

 - Please also include details of the increasing commitment of the African research institution in taking on the Research Leader’s salary.

-- Capital items cannot be registered as exceptions however to claim 100% of this cost you should indicate that you are seeking the full amount from the Research Council.
+- Capital items cannot be registered as exceptions, however to claim 100% of this cost you should indicate that you are seeking the full amount from the research council.

-A contribution towards the Estates and Indirect Costs (calculated as up to 20% of the African institution’s direct costs) can also be requested and should be included within the ‘Directly Incurred Other Costs’ section as ‘Exceptions’ and indicated as “Contribution towards African Research Institution’s Estates and Indirect Costs”.
+A contribution towards the estates and indirect costs (calculated as up to 20% of the African institution’s direct costs) can also be requested and should be included within the ‘Directly incurred other costs’ section as ‘Exceptions’ and indicated as 'Contribution towards African Research institution’s estates and indirect costs'.

-For this scheme, it is not necessary to obtain prior approval from the office for overseas exceptional costs.
+For this scheme it is not necessary to obtain prior approval from the office for overseas exceptional costs.
 You are therefore not required to attach a covering letter to confirm this.

-MRC unit/institute costs
+MRC institute costs

-If the application involves an MRC unit/institute then it will only be eligible for directly incurred costs (at 100% FEC) as usual.
+If the application involves an MRC institute then it will only be eligible for directly incurred costs (at 100% FEC) as usual.
 Please refer to the appropriate section in the MRC Guidance for Applicants for costing of applications involving MRC units/institutes.